tw93/Pake/bin/README_EN.md

 npm install -g pake-cli
 ```

-If the installation fails and you are prompted that you do not have permission, please use `sudo` to run.
+If the installation fails and you are prompted that you do not have permission, please see this [website](https://gist.github.com/Giancarlos/d087f8a9e6516716da98ad0c0f5a8f58) , attention! **try not to use sudo permissions**.

 ## Usage